filmanddarkroom/FADU_Timer/readme.md

 **NOTE THIS IS THE DEVELOPMENT BRANCH - THIS VERSION MAY OR MAY NOT HAVE UNEXPECTED ADDITIONAL "FEATURES" THAT CAUSE IT TO NOT WORK CORRECTLY**

-### 08-Mar-2021: 1.5.1 update [believed stable]
+### 09-Mar-2021: 1.5.1 update [believed stable]

-Google still not approved 1.5.0.
-In the meantime, in a flurry of activity (and lock-down boredom) ...
+Google finally approved 1.5.0.
+It is now live in teh Play Store.
+In the meantime, in a flurry of activity (and lock-down boredom) we have 1.5.1 ...

 Change log:

 1)  Added functionality to switch the display between Red and Green - potentially useful for colour printing.
 Keep the backlight brightness as low as possible as colour paper is very sensitive.
 The setting is stored between restarts.

 2)  Can now sequence through the first 5 memories.
-Lamp hardware is disabled during this time.
+As this is intended for paper processing steps, lamp switching hardware is disabled during this time.
 If the RUN button is not visible on smaller screens, use a long-press on the FOCus button instead.
 Honours the Delay and Tick Mode settings.

+3) Re-jigged the way numbers and f-stops are selected to make them MUCH LARGER and easier to select.

 ### 04-Mar-2021: 1.5.1 first update [believed stable]